jiamingmao/data-analysis/Assignments/Homework.md

 *Suggestions*: Other than the lecture slides, the "[notes and resources](https://jiamingmao.github.io/data-analysis/Lectures/)" page contains additional readings and materials for each lecture that should be helpful for you in choosing a topic as well as in your writing.

 *Important*: you should write as if your target audience is your fellow students, *not* me.
-In other words, try to be as clear and detailed as possible.
+In other words, imagine you are writing a tutorial for your fellow students and try to be as clear as possible.

 Examples: [[1](http://am207.info/wiki/Divergence.html)], [[2](http://am207.info/wiki/Entropy.html)], [[3](https://vsoch.github.io/2013/bias-and-variance-tradeoff/)], [[4](https://sudongqi.github.io/p6)], [[5](https://timvieira.github.io/blog/post/2014/10/06/kl-divergence-as-an-objective-function/)], [[6](https://www.countbayesie.com/blog/2017/5/9/kullback-leibler-divergence-explained)], [[7](https://pandeykartikey.github.io/machine/learning/basics/2018/05/22/cross-entropy.html)], [[8](https://colah.github.io/posts/2015-09-Visual-Information/)], [[9](https://rdipietro.github.io/friendly-intro-to-cross-entropy-loss/)], [[10](https://ethen8181.github.io/machine-learning/model_selection/kl_divergence.html)]